 Our engineers have been very busy over the past few months.
-We’ve leveraged CoreOS to provide increased security and introduced Overseer, which helps companies engage their website visitors more effectively.
+We’ve leveraged CoreOS to provide increased security and introduced features that help companies engage their website visitors more effectively.
 But our last big announcement of the year is probably our most ambitious.

 We’re very happy to announce the release of our very own software development kit (SDK).
 The SDK should go a long way towards allowing enterprise companies to use Glia in a more flexible and personalized fashion.

 Not every software program needs an SDK, but its creation opens Glia up to an endless amount of integration possibilities.
 Let us take you through the genesis of Glia’s SDK, and how we envision it as an asset for a number of enterprise customers.

 For those who don’t consider themselves to be significantly savvy to technology, there are a few things you should understand about SDKs in general.

 An SDK is a set of tools that can be used to develop software applications targeting a specific platform.
 To encourage programmers to use them, most SDKs are offered for free and include tools, libraries, documentation, and sample code to get started.

 An SDK allows clients to interact with a system at a low level.
 At a high level, there’s typically an existing application layer which interacts with the System through an SDK.
 The SDK helps define how a user interacts with the software, especially in regards to the visual representation of a dashboard.
 An SDK makes it possible to “rebuild” this view, using a company’s manipulation of Glia’s examples, for instance.

 At its core, an SDK is a series of application program interfaces (APIs), plus practical examples of how they can be used.
 An API is an interface that allows software programs to interact with each other, and defines a set of rules that should be followed for interactions between them.
 APIs expose limited data and functionality, while keeping the vast majority of the application’s internals hidden.